MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/getevents-operation.md

 To find other options for the response message of the **GetEvents** operation, explore the schema hierarchy.
 Start at the [Notification](notification-ex15websvcsotherref.md) element.

-## GetEvents Error Response Example
+## GetEvents Error Response example

 ### Description